oseanfro/automaid/server/README.md

-This directory needs to contain ALL the incoming server files, *LOG, *MER, *vit, *cmd files and the whole lot, and the main.py script will process it all and distributed it over the processed directory incrementally.
+This directory needs to contain ALL the incoming server files, *LOG, *MER, *vit, *cmd files and the whole lot, and the `main.py` script will process it all and distribute it over the `processed` directory incrementally.

 Not useful to give one or two examples of these files, you have to